Infosys Limited (INFY) Beta Value: Understanding the Market Risk

 Many brokerage firms have already submitted their reports for INFY stocks, with Susquehanna repeating the rating for INFY by listing it as a “Neutral.”
 The predicted price for INFY in the upcoming period, according to Susquehanna is $20 based on the research report published on September 16th of the previous year 2022.

-During the last 5 trading sessions, INFY fell by -1.97%, which changed the moving average for the period of 200-days by -11.04% in comparison to the 20-day moving average, which settled at $17.87.
-In addition, Infosys Limited saw -6.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, INFY rose by +0.53%, which changed the moving average for the period of 200-days by -11.17% in comparison to the 20-day moving average, which settled at $17.45.
+In addition, Infosys Limited saw -5.50% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for INFY